jain17akshat/RealState-Website/README.md

 ✔️ Responsive Design – Works seamlessly on all devices.
 ✔️ Property Listings – Displays available properties with images, prices, and descriptions.
 ✔️ Search & Filter – Allows users to search and filter properties based on preferences.
-✔️ Interactive UI – Smooth animations and clean layouts for a better user experience.
+✔️ Interactive UI – Smooth animations and clean layouts for a better user experience..

 🚀 Technologies Used
 HTML – Structure of the website